What is RFID?

 SimSort uses standard RFID tags and scanners to track laundry and linens through your laundry service.

 Radio Frequency Identification (RFID) is a technology that uses radio waves between a scanner and a computer chip (often called a "tag").
 The scanner sends a radio signal, and tags that hear the signal use a little of the radio energy to "activate" themselves and send back a response.
-Each tag is encoded to send it's response with a unique string of letters and numbers (its "ID") which the reader hears and processes.
+Each tag sends its response with a unique string of letters and numbers (its name, or "ID") which the reader hears.

 SimSort uses RFID in the UHF frequency range (908-928 MHz).
-This exact technology is used in inventory management and security systems at major retailers.
-If you have ever seen big security antennas at the doors of a large store, heard one of their anti-theft alarm systems beeping, or noticed a small RFID tag in the package of something you bought — you've seen this technology in action.
+This is the same technology used at big box retail stores to manage inventory and security.
+If you have ever seen big security antennas at the doors of a large store, heard one of their anti-theft systems beeping, or noticed a small RFID tag in the package of something you bought — you've seen this technology in action.